How to turn off VPN on computer safely (Windows, macOS, Linux)

 This method requires administrator access and is best used when GUI options are unavailable.

-Now that you’ve seen the different ways to turn off VPN on Windows, let’s explore how to do the same on macOS, whether you’re using the built-in VPN settings or a third-party app.
+Now that you’ve seen the various ways to turn off VPN on Windows, let’s explore how to do the same on macOS.
+This applies whether you’re using the built-in VPN setup or a third-party app.

 3. How to turn off VPN on macOS

-Whether you're using macOS Ventura or an earlier version, disabling your VPN on a Mac can be done through system settings, the control center, or directly from your VPN application.
-Each method serves different levels of convenience depending on how the VPN is configured—either manually or via a third-party provider.
+Whether you’re using macOS Ventura or an earlier version, disabling your VPN on a Mac can be done through system configuration, the control center, or directly from your VPN application.
+Each method serves different levels of convenience depending on how the VPN is configured, either manually or via a third-party provider.

 Let’s go over the most effective ways to turn off VPN on a Mac computer.